vathpela/shim-review/ISSUE_TEMPLATE.md

  - [ ] build logs
  - [ ] a Dockerfile to reproduce the build of the provided shim EFI binaries

+This is for the shim-review branch at https://github.com/vathpela/shim-review/tree/rhel-8.6-shim-20220309/

 -------------------------------------------------------------------------------
 ### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------